anegan-hub/Programming-Scripting/README.md

 In addition to this, i included the if, elif, and  else function statements to categorise the result.

 Running the program on the command line you will be asked to input your weight and height.
-The output would look that this;
+The program would look that this;